glassymars/irrigation-app/README.md

 - Get practical explanations in multiple Indian regional languages using the OpenRouter DeepSeek API.
 - A user-friendly and responsive interface.

+## Streamlit

+You can access the app live on [Irrigation Predictor](https://irrigation-app-temjbxgncgnqnscftcqe2v.streamlit.app/).
+Enter your field details to get water predictions and explanations.

 ## Input

 ### Crop Details